Kadarius Toney Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Season Stats

-- Toney has seen the ball thrown his way five times in the red zone this season, 8.3% of his team's 60 red zone pass attempts.
+- With five targets in the red zone this season, Toney has been on the receiving end of 8.3% of his team's 60 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Toney's matchup with the Bears.